PeterVasilopoulos/React-Auth/js5_fullstack/readme.md

 ## Exam Day
 1. On exam day, you will be given the exam code
-2. Start the exam by 10AM MST
+2. Start the exam by 10AM (Mountain time)

 ## AVAILABLE RESOURCES
 1. my github